uratmangun/bright-scraper/README.md

 # Web Scraper

-A powerful web scraping utility built with Playwright that can extract content and links from websites.
+A powerful web scraping utility built with Playwright that can extract content from websites and perform Brave searches.

 ## Prerequisites

 - Node.js 18+
-- pnpm (recommended) or bun
+- pnpm (recommended) or npm
+- Environment variables configured

 ## Installation & Usage